iluwatar/java-design-patterns/ambassador/README.md

 Service result:-1
 ```

-## Applicability
+## When to Use the Ambassador Pattern in Java

-* Cloud Native and Microservices Architectures: Especially useful in distributed systems where it's crucial to monitor, log, and secure inter-service communication.
+* The Ambassador Pattern is particularly beneficial for Cloud Native and Microservices Architectures in Java.
+It helps in monitoring, logging, and securing inter-service communication, making it ideal for distributed systems.
 * Legacy System Integration: Facilitates communication with newer services by handling necessary but non-core functionalities.
 * Performance Enhancement: Can be used to cache results or compress data to improve communication efficiency.